CLOSE

 After a home inspection, you can identify needed maintenance items, upgrades, and repairs.
 Sometimes, you can’t visibly see the house’s flaws unless a professional home inspection is conducted.
 With such, you can avoid buying a home that will require costly repairs.

-When you think that the repairs or renovations are bearable, you may want to work with your agent.
+When you think that the repairs or renovations are bearable, you may want to work with your agent, as suggested in a real estate course.
 The latter will schedule actual repair contractors to evaluate how much these repairs are.
 Then, you can use the bids to negotiate with the seller.

 1. Secure Favorable Financing